AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-nodejs.md

 ## Download the sample

-In a terminal window, run the following command to Clone the sample app repository to your local machine.
+In a terminal window, run the following command to clone the sample app repository to your local machine.

 ```bash
 git clone https://github.com/Azure-Samples/nodejs-docs-hello-world